EvitaKnits/hitch-hound/README.md

 ### Bug Twelve

 **Issue**
->Alerts are eroneously showing up in three different scenarios:
+>Alerts are erroneously showing up in three different scenarios:
 >1.
 When a user goes to the 'Change Password' form from the Profile page and clicks the 'Save' button, the 'successfully changed password' alert appears on the next page the user accesses that has an alert placeholder on it, regardless of if they actually changed their password or not.
 >2.
 When a user uses the 'Create Issue' form without adding all mandatory information and clicks the 'Save' button, receives validation errors, then decides not to create a new issue and cancels, the 'created a new issue' alert appears anyway.
 >3.
 When a user uses the 'Create Project' form without filling the field in and clicks the 'Save' button, receives a validation error, then decides not to create a new project and cancels, the 'created a new project' alert appears anyway.